-All curtain walling and partitions which form escape routes are made up of timber frames which are completed by large Georgian wired glazed apertures at upper levels and wooden panels below.
+All curtain walling and partitions which form escape routes are made up of timber frames which are completed by large Georgian wired glazed apertures.
 Samples were taken throughout the building, with all floors displaying satisfactory findings.
 As a result, it is advised that given minor defects, a specific fire door inspection is undertaken to specify what action is required.

-Photo 65 20.2.
+Photo 67 20.2.
 Is the fire resistance of doors to meter cupboards/store rooms/plant rooms in the common areas considered adequate, and are they adequately secured and/or fitted with suitable self-closing devices?
 Describe the standard and condition of door sets?
-Private & confidential 38/88 Communal riser doorsets are 54mm, of certified fire resistance with a timber top-light.
-Leaves were observed to be in good condition and fitted with three BS1935 Grade 13 hinges although these were noted to be leaking and missing screws.
+Private & confidential 37/85 Communal riser doorsets are 44mm, of notional fire resistance with some having timber fan-lights.
+Leaves were generally observed to be in good condition and fitted with two none fire rated hinges which were often painted over and noted to be leaking.
 Gaps between the leaf and frame are generally within acceptable tolerance at <4mm and <8mm at thresholds.
 Door frames are fitted with strips and seals however, some were either damaged, missing or painted over.
 There was evidence of a lack of backfilling/fire stopping between the frame and substrate.
-A number of riser door frames and top-lights contained penetrations.
-Ancillary accommodation doors are 44mm certified FD30s doorsets and were generally satisfactory although hinges were observed to be leaking.
+A large number of doors were missing appropriate signage or had redundant or outdated signage.
 As a result, it is advised that given minor defects, a specific fire door inspection is undertaken to specify what action is required.